mnot/I-D/binary-structured-headers/draft.md

 The following top-level types are defined:

-### Lists
+### List Field Values

-List values (type=0x1) have a payload consisting of a stream of Binary Structured Types representing the members of the list.
-Members that are Items are represented as per {{inner-item}}; members that are inner-lists are represented as per {{inner-list}}.
+List values (type=0x1) have a payload consisting of a stream of Binary Item Types representing the members of the list.
+Members that are Items are represented as per {{types}}; members that are inner-lists are represented as per {{inner-list}}.

 ~~~
 List Field Value {
   Top Level Type (3) = 1,
   Length (5..),
-  Item or Inner List (..) ...
+  Item (..) ...
 }
 ~~~

 If any member cannot be represented, the entire field value MUST be serialised as a String Literal ({{literal}}).

-### Dictionaries
+### Dictionary Field Values

 Dictionary values (type=0x2) have a payload consisting of a stream of members.

-Each member is represented by a key length, followed by that many bytes of the member-name, followed by Binary Structured Types representing the member-value.
+Each member is represented by a key length, followed by that many bytes of the member-name, followed by Binary Item Types representing the member-value.

 ~~~
 Dictionary Field Value {